kaidez/javascript-prototype-screencast/README.md

 This is the repo for the accompanying source files for an upcoming screencast tutorial of mine on JavaScript prototypes.

-The screencast demomstrates how I build out files using a Node/Browerify setup, but you can see how the code works without it.
+The screencast demonstrates how I build out files using a Node/Browserify setup, but you can see how the code works without it.

 ## Look at the code without Node/Browserify